jimmywootton/recipes-analysis/README.md

 ## Introduction

 Dieting often makes people think of images of restrictive eating, bland meals, and uninspiring snacks.
-Many dieters report that "diet foods"—those specially formulated to be lower in calories, sugar, or fat—tend to be less satisfying and less flavorful than their regular counterparts.
-Is this just a matter of perception? or do diet foods actually taste worse?
+Many dieters report that "diet foods" those specially formulated to be lower in calories, sugar, or fat—tend to be less satisfying and less flavorful than their regular counterparts.
+Is this just a matter of perception?
+Or do diet foods actually taste worse?
 Analyzing two dataset consisting of recipes and ratings posted since 2008 on food.com, **I will try to answer the question if people would rate diet foods lower due to being lower in calories, sugar, or fat content.** To do so, we are analyzing two dataset consisting of recipes and ratings posted since 2008 on food.com.

 The first dataset, `recipe`, contains 83782 rows and 10 columns with the following information: